notelai/notelai.github.io/statistics.md

 #### MODULE 1.
 Introduction Statistics and basic R
 LECTURE 1.
 Basic Statistical Concept.
-Intro R and Rstudio
+Intro R and Rstudio /Introduction Statistics
-\Introduction Statistics
-\What is R and why to use R?
+/What is R and why to use R?
 Basics of R language.
 Data types.
 Data structures.

 TUTORIAL 1.1.
 Install R and R Studio.
 Data structures in R.